AnimusPEXUS/dtk/README.md

 4. create this '/home/user/dpath_work' directory and cd into it
 5. now create symlink (with name 'dtk') to /home/user/projects/dtk

-after succeeding steps abowe, the example project inside of examples/hello shuold become buildable with 'dub build'.
+after succeeding steps above, the example project inside of examples/hello shuold become buildable with 'dub build'.

 NOTE: usually, I comment with 'compilable' commits which succeed in 'dub build'.